7 reasons fall is the best time to be in Bend

-November brings icy roads and snow at higher (and sometimes lower) elevations, so it pays to prepare.
-Coming from someplace less snowy?
-Buy a set of tire chains and know how to use them.
+If you’re visiting Bend from someplace less snowy, now’s a good time to buy a set of tire chains and know how to use them.
 They’re required by law when mountain passes get icy, and the friendly folks at your local tire store can teach you in a jiff how to use them.

 Bend’s shopping districts do great with shoveling sidewalks, but if you’re not used to slippery terrain, grab a set of microspikes for peace of mind and extra traction.
 I always have a pair handy for icy dog walks or for hoofing it up Pilot Butte this time of year.
 Speaking of which…